 This article by Tony Poderis, a fundraising consultant, pre-dates most social media like Facebook, but it still has some relevant points about what to consider when thinking about Internet Fund-Raising.
-Whether you include social media in your internet fundraising efforts or not, (you definitely should), now charitable fundraisers are truly global in scope, even if it’s for a local cause.
+Whether you include social media in your internet fundraising efforts or not – and you definitely should – now charitable fundraisers are truly global in scope, even if it’s for a local cause.

 The excitement surrounding Internet fund-raising and its hoped-for windfall of support for non-profits reminds me of when direct mail and tele-funding were new to the fund-raising scene.

 However, Internet fund-raising is causing an even greater stir in the non-profit world for a couple of reasons.